arviz-devs/arviz/CONTRIBUTING.md

 First run `./scripts/container.sh --clear-cache`.
 Then run `./scripts/container.sh --build`.
 This starts a local docker image called `arviz`.
 Finally run the tests with `./scripts/container.sh --test`.
 This should be quite close to how the tests run on TravisCI.

 ### Using the Docker image interactively
 Once the Docker image is built with `./scripts/container.sh --build`, interactive containers can also be run.
+Therefore, code can be edited and executed inside the docker container.
+Once finished, the results can be copied back to the host machine.

 To start a bash shell inside Docker, run:

     $ docker run -it arviz bash

-To start a jupyter notebook, there are two steps, first run:
+Alternatively, to start a jupyter notebook, there are two steps, first run:

     $ docker run --name jupyter-dock -it -d -p 8888:8888 arviz
     $ docker exec -it jupyter-dock pip install jupyter
     $ docker exec -it jupyter-dock jupyter notebook --ip 0.0.0.0 --no-browser --allow-root

 This will output something similar to `http://(<docker container id> or <ip>):8888/?token=<token id>`, and can be accessed at `http://localhost:8888/?token=<token id>`.

+Once the code has been edited in the docker container, it can be copied back to the host machine with the following command (on the host machine):

+    $ docker cp <containerId>:/file/path/within/container /host/path/target

+Where the `containerId` can be found using `docker ps` if the flag `--name` was not used when creating the container.
+It should not be necessary to keep the container running until everything has been copied, but it is highly recommended to do so.
+If the container crashes however, many of the files could still be recovered.

 #### This guide was derived from the [scikit-learn guide to contributing](https://github.com/scikit-learn/scikit-learn/blob/master/CONTRIBUTING.md)